Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 * clEnqueueMapBuffer
 * clEnqueueMapImage

 Read, write and map operations should be used in non-blocking mode.
 Still, data transfer from host to GPU may be quite expensive.
 I was lucky to have all my data fit into the memory at once.
 If this is not possible, try to minimize the amount of data that is exchanged.
 You can pack it more effectively (f.e. half floats), but this is fairly low-level change.
 Another idea is to use memory pools.
-For example the first half of images goes through every pipeline step, writes gradients and -only after it is done- the second half is executed.
-This can effectively cut the memory requirements in half since majority of VRAM is allocated to hold sub-step results (layers outputs, deltas).
+For example: the first half of images goes through every pipeline step, writes gradients and -only after it is done- the second half is executed.
+This can effectively cut the memory requirements in half since majority of VRAM is allocated to hold sub-step results (layer's outputs, deltas).
 Also changing the number of this 'mini-batches' provides additional control over the execution.
 If the GPU usage is too high increasing this factor can effectively throttle the program.